A battered shoe. Braids of hair. A hockey trophy. A wooden door. A black-and-white photograph. A piece of stained glass.

 “As a national museum devoted to human rights education, we commit to playing a role in reconciliation,” CMHR president and CEO John Young said at a news conference held today in the Museum with the artist and residential school survivors.
 “This powerful piece is one of several exhibits and programs in our museum that can educate visitors about the legacy of residential schools in order to facilitate empathy, encourage mutual respect, and foster a desire for reconciliation.”

-In its summary report, the TRC made specific reference to the CMHR and other national museums as places to promote reconciliation through education (page 300).
+In its summary report - will open in a new tab, the TRC made specific reference to the CMHR and other national museums as places to promote reconciliation through education (page 300).

 Newman, whose father is a residential school survivor, said he made The Witness Blanket for people who want to learn and are ready to work towards a better future together.
 He and his team spent over a year travelling 200,000 kilometres around the country to gather objects and stories.
 A documentary film about the project has just been completed.
 An eight-minute version plays in the CMHR with the exhibition.